newaetech/chipwhisperer-tutorials/Fault_1-Introduction_to_Clock_Glitch_Attacks-OPENADC-CWLITEXMEGA.rst

     XMEGA Programming flash...
     XMEGA Reading flash...
-    Verified flash OK, 3741 bytes
+    Verified flash OK, 3833 bytes

-Now let’s make sure we can communicate with the password check with a successful password:
+Now let's make sure we can communicate with the password check with a successful password: